soxueren/atsd/search/README.md

 h?llo
 ```

-> The wildcards can be used at the end or in the middle of a keyword.
+> Wildcards can be used at the end or in the middle of a keyword.

 ### Reserved Characters

 The following characters are reserved: `+ - && || ! ( ) { } [ ] ^ " ~ * ? : \ /`.

-To escape the reserved characters use double-quotes or backslash:
+To escape the reserved characters use double-quotes or a backslash:

 ```ls
 mount_point:"/opt"